 There are currently 30 dogs volunteering with Palomar Paws Program.
 Cathy Mayer, a professional dog trainer and volunteer coordinator for the program, hopes to have 60 dogs enrolled in the hospital visitation program.

 “The dog’s presence in the room is very calming.
-From itty-bitty dogs like chihuahuas to big dogs like St. Bernards, they are petted and just hang out with patients and family,” Mayer says.
-“If it’s OK with the patient, the dogs can even get on the bed with them.”
+From itty-bitty dogs like Chihuahuas to big dogs like St. Bernards, they are petted and just hang out with patients and family,” Mayer says.
+“If it’s okay with the patient, the dogs can even get on the bed with them.”